-There's this Belgian game show, Blokken, that's been on the air for 18 seasons now.
+- There's this Belgian game show, Blokken, that's been on the air for 18 seasons now.
 It's trivia combined with Tetris.
 Here's a clip from a celebrity edition.
-Most of it's in Dutch, but at about 2:10 in, the guy in the yellow shirt says to his opponent, "Bart... shut fuck up."
+Most of it's in Dutch, but at about 2:10 in, the guy in the yellow shirt (Regi Penxten, a DJ and record producer - and in fact, the guy who wrote the theme song the show was using at the time) says to his opponent (in English), "Bart... shut fuck up."
 (Yes, that's exactly how he said it.)

 "Would you like any fucking shoes today?"